Photography by Seela Pellinen

 Second day will be the evaluating day where the experts of the field will come and discuss the ideas and projects with the ICCAY-team and finalists.
 We want everyone to share their ideas and be up to date on what everyone is bringing to the table.

 Third day will be the most exiting of them all.
 We will host a public conference where the winner will be announced.
-The project will be presented and pros and cons by the experts and ICCAY-team will be expressed to the audience.
+The project will be presented and the pros and cons by the experts.
 Then the contestants, ICCAY-team, experts and the public will vote together the winner.